 A measured mineral resource is that part of a mineral resource for which quantity, grade or quality, densities, shape and physical characteristics are estimated with confidence sufficient to allow the application of modifying factors to support detailed mine planning and final evaluation of the economic viability of the deposit.
-Geological evidence is derived from detailed and reliable exploration, sampling and testing and is sufficient to confirm geological and grade or quality continuity, densities, shape and physical characteristics are estimated with sufficient to allow the application of modifying factors in sufficient detailed and reliable exploration, sampling and testing and is sufficient to assume geological evidence is derived from adequately detailed and reliable exploration, sampling and testing and is sufficient to assume geological and grade or quality continuity between points of observation.
-An inferred mineral resource is that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
-Geological evidence is sufficient to imply but not verify geological and grade or quality continuity.
+Geological evidence is derived from detailed and reliable exploration, sampling and testing and is sufficient to confirm geological and grade or quality continuity between points of observation.
+An indicated mineral resource is that part of a mineral resource for which quantity, grade or quality, densities, shape and physical characteristics are estimated with sufficient to confirm geological and or modifying factors in sufficient detailed and reliable exploration, sampling and testing and is sufficient to assume geological and grade or quality continuity between points of observation.
+An inferred mineral resource is that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence is sufficient to imply but not verify geological and grade or quality continuity.